Ten Horror Movies To Escape The Horror Of Being Stuck At Home With (Or Without) Your Family

 F❌‼️🚫 2020.

 The holidays are never easy.
 There’s the travel, the creepy uncle who voted for Trump, the constant overeating…. and 2020 has only added a whole new level of terror when it comes to these merry (or hairy, depending on what your fam is like) gatherings.
 For many of us, the pandemic and travel restrictions mean not being able to see our families.
 Then there are those of us whose families make the Bates clan look sane and, thanks to COVID-19, are stuck together in quarantine.
-That’s why we’ve rounded up ten of our favourite horror flicks to help you escape the Misery that is 2020, preferably while keeping effortlessly cozy.
+That’s why we’ve rounded up ten of our favourite horror flicks to help you escape the Misery that is 2020, preferably while keeping effortlessly cozy and with the privacy of your own personalised sound system.
 Depending on which of the previous categories your tribe falls under, these creepy classics will either distract you from not being able to see your loved ones or make you grateful that your brood isn’t as dysfunctional as you thought you were.
 Just don’t get any ideas.

 Psycho